Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-Figures~\ref{fig:eof64_100_400} and \ref{fig:eof128_100_400} show a typical flow region in the horizontal channel at different time moments and for different number of EOFs and the size of the stochastic ensemble.
-As seen in the figures, the channel flow can be divided into two regions: a fast flow region (the boundary layer along the upper boundary $[10,45]\times[60,65]$ and the striation occupying the domain $[10,45]\times[45,52]$) and a slow flow region $[10,45]\times(52,60)$.
-By comparing Figures~\ref{fig:eof64_100_400} and~\ref{fig:eof128_100_400}, we identify three key parameters which influence the size of the stochastic cloud: the number of EOFs, the size of the stochastic ensemble, and the flow velocity.
-As Figures~\ref{fig:eof64_100_400} and \ref{fig:eof128_100_400} show, the more EOFs are used in the stochastic model, the wider the stochastic spread becomes.
-The same is true for the size of the stochastic ensemble and the velocity of the flow, namely the stochastic cloud widens as the ensemble size or the flow velocity increases.
-This behavior is expected, since increasing these parameters offer a better quantification of the uncertainty of the model.
-The velocity of the flow contributes much more to the size of the spread than the number of ensemble members or EOFs.
-The results show that regardless of the flow dynamics the true solution $\widehat{\bf x}^c$ lies within the stochastic cloud almost everywhere.
-This confirms that the parameterisation works well for a wide range of governing parameters and different flow regimes.
-Figures~\ref{fig:eof64_100_400} and \ref{fig:eof128_100_400} give important insights into how the uncertainty in the stochastic equation~\eqref{eq:barx} behaves with respect to the number of EOFs, the size of the stochastic ensemble, and the flow velocity.
-Next, we study a more global picture.
+We identify three key parameters which influence the area of the stochastic cloud: the number of EOFs, the size of the stochastic ensemble, and the flow velocity.
+As Figure~\ref{fig:eof64_100_400} shows, the more EOFs are used in the stochastic model, the wider the stochastic spread becomes.
+This difference is more pronounced in the fast flow region, although it is relatively small, since the variance captured by 64 and 128 EOFs differs only by 3\%.
+The same is true for the size of the stochastic ensemble and the velocity of the flow.
+Namely, the stochastic cloud widens as the ensemble size or the flow velocity increases.
+The velocity of the flow contributes much more to the size of the spread than the number of ensemble members or EOFs (compare the area of the stochastic cloud in the fast and slow region for different number of ensemble members).
+The results show that regardless of the flow dynamics the true solution $\bar{\bf x}^c$ lies within the stochastic cloud almost everywhere.

-To take a more global view, we first divide the flow dynamics into fast (the northern and southern boundary layers, and striations) and slow (flow between the striations) as shown in Figures~\ref{fig:vel_fields}(a) and~\ref{fig:vel_fields}(b), respectively.
+To see a more global picture, we divide the flow dynamics into fast (the northern and southern boundary layers, and the jets) and slow (flow between the jets), and show instantaneous and time-averaged normalized velocity fields in Figures~\ref{fig:vel_fields}a and~\ref{fig:vel_fields}b, respectively.
 In terms of the flow velocity, we quantify the flow by the Reynolds number defined as